Show relevant topic filters »

 Background

-This resource is meant to aid in the identification, practice, and implementation of research-based active learning approaches.
+This resource is meant to aid in identifying, practicing, and implementing research-based active learning approaches.
 It can be used in both online and face-to-face learning environments.
-This guide should help you to create and recognize opportunities to integrate active learning activities that facilitate desired student learning outcomes into your course in both planned and dynamic ways.
+This guide should help you create and recognize opportunities to integrate active learning activities that facilitate desired student learning outcomes into your course in planned and dynamic ways.

 |